Assess Oral Health Risks

-Oral diseases, including tooth decay, gum disease, facial pain, and oral and pharyngeal cancers, affect millions of Americans every year, but many of these health issues go undiagnosed or untreated.
-Family physicians are the first line of defense against illness and disease, and primary care health teams can and should play a role in preventing oral diseases and promoting oral health in individuals of all ages.
+Oral diseases, including tooth decay, gum disease and cancer, facial pain, and oral and pharyngeal cancers, affect millions of Americans every year, but many of these health issues go undiagnosed or untreated.

 - How often do you brush and floss?